 Old St. Peter's Church believes that even though each jurisdiction or denomination may cherish its particular ceremonial life and distinctive usage, all must recognize the presence of God's mercy in the diversity of creation which displays his generous nature no less in the abundance of religious rites than in the diverse beauty of the flowers of the fields.
-If you have questions you are invited to direct them to the Vestry or any of the ministers: such as the rector Reverend Ginny Torres or the Rt.
+If you have questions you are invited to direct them to the Vestry or the minister:the Rt.
 Reverend Morgan Johnson at Old St. Peter's Church: 253-272-4406.

 Peace be unto you